Theology Minor

 In this first part of a two-part sequence, students begin their journey into the breadth and depth of Christian theology, studying what Christians have believed and practiced.
 Emphasis is placed on major themes, figures, texts, and on students connecting their Christian practice with the intellectual traditions of the Church.

-Theology and Biblical Studies are vibrant and dynamic fields of study, with profound implications not only for communities of faith but also for the study of politics, literary studies, philosophy, history, and popular culture.
-This course will focus on contemporary issues relevant to the research interests and specialties of George Fox University faculty in theology and Bible and will offer an opportunity for students and faculty to collaborate in the dual process of research and personal transformation.
+Theology and Biblical Studies are vibrant and dynamic fields of study, with profound implications for communities of faith but also for the study of politics, literary studies, philosophy, history, and popular culture.
+This course will focus on contemporary issues relevant to the research interests and specialties of George Fox University faculty and will offer an opportunity for students and faculty to collaborate in the dual process of research and personal transformation.
 Specific topics rotate, and the course can be taken more than once with different topics.
-Prerequisite: THEO 101 I Believe and THEO 102 I Believe, or by permission.

 In this course students will study languages relevant to their biblical and theological study (options include ancient languages such as Hebrew, Greek, Latin, or inscriptions, as well as modern languages such as German, French, Spanish, etc.).
 Basics of vocabulary and grammar and special aspects of the language will be covered in the first semester, while the second semester moves more heavily into reading primary sources.